Views > Inventory > Applications

-Custom attributes allow you to provide more management information about your virtualized infrastructure.
-Values from the service catalog blueprint and/or the service request form are automatically populated.
-You can override them if required.
-For information on custom attributes, see Work with Custom Attributes.
+Custom attributes allow you to provide more management information about your cloud infrastructure.
+Add or edit custom attribute values as required.
+For more information, see Work with Custom Attributes.

 When deploying an entire service, values entered on this page will be applied only to the components of the service.

 If the Expiry Date or Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components.
 (For more information, see Service Request Form Elements.)

 Their selection isn't displayed in the manual Service deployment wizard.
 In this case, you should deploy each component separately by clicking Deploy at the Component level of the Request Details, rather than at the Service level.
 Doing so ensures that you won't override the requester's individual selections for all components in the service.

 - Deployment Name: If you're deploying at the component level, the name that will be applied to the deployment is displayed, according to your settings on the Name & Target page.
 To change the name, click Edit.
 In the Modify VM Name dialog, if you enter a name manually, click Validate to ensure that it meets naming requirements and that it's unique in the target project.